 Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

-Salt scrubs are easy to make at home.
 They are inexpensive, remove dead skin cells, and stimulate circulation.
 Just pour sea salt into a wide mouth jar leaving some head space.
 Pour almond oil over the salt.
 Add several drops of favorite essential oil and stir with a wooden spoon.
-(Lavender and rosemary essential oils make a good addition for winter use.)
+(Lavender and rosemary essential oils make a good addition for using in cold weather.)
 Epsom salts may be added for extra strength.
 In the shower, rub body with salt once a week.
 Use on the feet and elbows more often.
 Salt scrubs leave the skin soft and glowing -- but do not get too rough or irritation could occur.

-A good muscle-rub recipe includes almond oil, rosemary essential oil, frankincense essential oil, and lavender essential oil.
-Use on tired, aching muscles and as massage oil.
+A good herbal muscle-rub recipe includes almond oil, rosemary essential oil, frankincense essential oil, and lavender essential oil.
 This blend may also be used as a scalp treatment for dandruff and flaky skin.

-Ointments are easy to make.
 Just melt beeswax with any cold pressed vegetable oil.
 Cool.
 Add essential oil while it can still be stirred into the mixture (the wax will thicken mixture as it cools).
 Dried plant material may also be added.
 Add powdered comfrey for rapid healing.
 Add powdered calendula petals to soothe itchy skin.
 Add powdered plantain for less scarring.
-(As mixture cools, it will become solid.)
+(As mixture cools, it will become a solid like lip balm.)

-A basic white cream can be made from just a few ingredients.
 Melt a tablespoon of paraffin wax with a quarter cup of almond or safflower oil.
 While hot, stir in a teaspoon of borax and a quarter cup of boiling water.
-These four ingredients made a rich, luxurious cream that can be used as a moisturizer.
+These four ingredients made a rich, luxurious herbal cream that can be used as a moisturizer.
 Add favorite essential oils for extra benefits.

 Many ingredients can be added to homemade creams, ointments, and lotions.
 Add cocoa butter or coconut oil for added protection.
 Use tea tree oil for a longer shelf life.
 Add frankincense essential oil to heal irritated skin.
 Add ylang-ylang essential oil for exotic fragrance.
 Add the oil from a vitamin E capsule for extra healing power.
 Add powdered ginger for warmth.